battlecode/battlecode21/backend/README.md

 ## Deployment

+A database should be created.

 We currently have continuous builds triggered by pushes to master.
 Therefore, make sure that everything is actually working before pushing.
+Also, make sure that any new database migrations are also applied to the production server before deploying.
+A good way to ensure this is to always test locally with the production database, before committing and pushing to master.

 The images are then deployed as an instance group on GCE.
 To update the instances to use the newly built image, perform a rolling update of the instance group.